TravelXML/TERRAFORM-DETAIL-CODES/AWS-FIRST-INSTANCE/readme.md

 This repository provides a simple example of how to use Terraform to automate the creation of AWS resources and set up a web server with a custom index page.
 By following the instructions, you can easily set up and manage your infrastructure as code.

 ---

+I have incorporated the provided code files into the README.md template to create a comprehensive and detailed guide for setting up an AWS EC2 instance with Terraform and Nginx.